Steven Jonas, MD, MPH, MS, FNYAS

-1. Health Care Delivery in the United States (New York: Springer Publishing Co., 1st ed., 1977) of which I was the creator and first editor, was the first comprehensive, multi-author textbook on the US health care delivery system ever published.
-I was active with the book through the 7th Ed.
-Since 1999, the book has been known as Jonas & Kovner’s Health Care Delivery in the United States, and will be so known henceforth (11th ed. forthcoming), with my name listed as “Founding Editor.”
+1. Health Care Delivery in the United States (New York: Springer Publishing Co., 1st ed., 1977) of which he was the creator and first editor.
+It was the first comprehensive, multi-author textbook on the US health care delivery system ever published.

 2. Medical Mystery: The Training of Doctors in the United States (New York: WW Norton, 1978) was the first book on medical education that proposed organizing its content around the observed health and health care needs and priorities of the people, using student-centered problem-based learning as the primary pedagogical method for delivering that content.

-3. “The Springer Series on Medical Education” (New York: Springer Publishing Co.), which I founded in 1980, featured monographs on new developments in medical education.
-I was the Editor until 2000, and continued as Founding Editor until the series was discontinued by the publisher in 2005.
+3. “The Springer Series on Medical Education” (New York: Springer Publishing Co.), which he founded in 1980, featured monographs on new developments in medical education.
+He was the Editor until 2000, and continued as Founding Editor until the series was discontinued by the publisher in 2005.
 It was known as the only series of its type.

 5. Regular Exercise: A Handbook for Clinical Practice (New York: Springer Publishing Co., 1995) was the first book designed to educate clinical practitioners on how to effectively provide the exercise prescription to their patients in practice.
-That book was followed by the second of its type, ACSM’s Exercise is Medicine tm: A Clinician’s Guide to Exercise Prescription (Philadelphia, PA: Lippincott Williams and Wilkins, 2009), the original textbook for the American College of Sports Medicine's national program, “Exercise is Medicine®,” which I co-authored with Dr. Edward Phillips.
+That book was followed by the second of its type, ACSM’s Exercise is Medicine tm: A Clinician’s Guide to Exercise Prescription (Philadelphia, PA: Lippincott Williams and Wilkins, 2009, co-authored with Dr. Edward Phillips).
+It was the original handbook for the American College of Sports Medicine's national program, “Exercise is Medicine®.”

 7. In my book Take Control of Your Weight (co-written with the Editors of Consumers Reports Books, Yonkers, NY: CRB, 1993) I presented the "Four Pathways" general hypothesis to partially illuminate the natural history of weight-gain/weight-loss.
 It was also an original contribution to the field of weight management.